 The service appeals to me for several reasons.
 The first is that it’s a fast DNS service.
 They were immune to various DNS security issues that took place over the years.
 Secondly, the settings can apply to a specific computer or your network.
 Lastly, the service is free.

 Another way to block websites is with your network router.
 A router is a piece of hardware that directs traffic between your network and the internet.
-Most popular routers offer some sort of “parental control” or “internet access policy” that includes website blocking.
+Most popular routers offer some “parental control” or “internet access policy, ” including website blocking.
 The key for many people may be remembering how to access the administrative panel.
-Usually, you can find this information from the manufacturer’s website.
+Usually, you can find this information on the manufacturer’s website.

 The screen snap above represents the configuration panel on my router.
-In this case, I’m allowing access to use the internet all the time except for the eBay domain that I’ve blocked.
+In this case, I’m allowing access to the internet all the time except for the eBay domain I’ve blocked.
 These options differ between manufacturers.
-Like OpenDNS, the router may offer you the best option as the changes can apply throughout your network or to a specific PC or MAC address.
+Like OpenDNS, the router may offer you the best option, as the changes can apply throughout your network or to a specific PC or MAC address.

 Some systems also allow you to regulate Internet access based on the day of the week or hour.